alexmajewski/hydra-renderers-radial-menu/README.md

 You can also enter Edit Radial Menus window available in the dropdown and set a custom hotkey.

-## Known issues
-When switching to a non-pathtraced renderer such as Houdini VK or Storm, the viewport will not update until you hover over a UI element, move the camera, or press Alt.

 ## Installation

 First, download the [latest release](https://github.com/alexmajewski/hydra-renderers-radial-menu/releases/latest).